nimisbert/cryptography/README.md

 Add SHA.

-Add build for basic binaries using files as inputs and outputs.
+Add build for basic binaries using files as inputs and outputs. (polyb, vigenere, aes256)